James Young Simpson: Obstetric anaesthesia

 It was much by chance that Simpson survived the chloroform dosage he administered to himself.
 If he had inhaled too much and died, chloroform would have been seen as a dangerous substance, which in fact it is.
 Conversely, if Simpson had inhaled slightly less it would not have put him to sleep.
 It was his willingness to explore the possibilities of the substance that set him on the road to a career as a pioneer in the field of medicine.
-Subsequently organising supplies to Florence Nightingale and Queen Victoria, led to its use in obstetrics and for the military, and according to the British Medical Journal changed the face of medicine for a century.
+Subsequently, organising supplies to Florence Nightingale and Queen Victoria, led to its use in obstetrics and for the military, and according to the British Medical Journal changed the face of medicine for a century.

 An account of some of Simpson's early uses of ether in childbirth are related by Manchester-based doctor Edmund Lund who visited him in 1847 and can be found in a manuscript held by special collections at the University of Manchester with the reference MMM/12/2.

 Antiquarian research

 Simpson joined the Society of Antiquaries of Scotland in 1849, and became its vice-president in 1860.
 He made contributions to both the history of medicine and to archaeology.
 He published several papers on leprosy and syphilis.
 In both cases he was concerned with the symptoms of the diseases and the relation between historical reports and contemporary cases, and also with the institutions that were set up to care for and segregate the patients.
 Another area he worked on was medicine in Roman Britain.

 Simpson published an early and important work on prehistoric rock art Archaic Sculpturings of Cups, Circles, &c.
 Upon Stones and Rocks in Scotland, England, & Other Countries.
 Simpson listed and categorized examples of sculpturings from many parts of the British Isles, often from personal examination, and also included examples from other countries for comparison.
 Many illustrations are provided.
 After Simpson's death, a collection of his antiquarian essays was published in two volumes.

+His great-grand-niece, Margaret E. B. Simpson, would later become the first women professional archaeologist in Scotland.
+It is speculated that his interest in Antiquarian research may have influenced her in regards to her career.

-Marriage and Grindlay Family
+Marriage and Grindlay family

 The Simpson and Grindlay families of Edinburgh were closely interrelated, forming a single extended family.

 In 1839, Simpson married Janet Grindlay (later Lady Janet Grindlay Simpson), daughter of the Edinburgh and Liverpool shipping grandee Walter Grindlay, a member of the Scottish branch of the landed gentry Grindlay family.
 Simpson and Walter were cousins, sharing grandparents in Alexander Simpson and his wife Isabella Grindlay, and Walter's daughter Janet or 'Jessie', was Simpson's first cousin once removed.
 Simpson's son, Walter Grindlay Simpson, 2nd Baronet was Walter Grindlay's nephew and godson.

 Simpson relied on Walter Grindlay and his estate for financial support a number of times during his career.